-2013 Anti-Balaka elements, divided into two groups [REDACTED]247 [REDACTED],248 carried out an attack on the town of Bossangoa that lasted approximately from 13:00 to between 17:00 and 18:30.249 They targeted residential areas, including Boro, which 'was generally known as being the Muslim neighbourhood in BOSSANGOA',250 with the clear intention of taking over Bossangoa in order to show that the Anti-Balaka were also attacking in the provinces and to free and cleanse the town for Christians to be able to live in peace, targeting Muslim civilians and drawing no distinction between them and the Seleka.251
+17 September 2013 targeting Muslim residential neighbourhoods and killing at least seven civilians.
+Subsequently, according to Witness P-0966, on 5 December 2013 Anti-Balaka elements, divided into two groups respectively led by Florent Kema and by Dangba, carried out an attack on the town of Bossangoa that lasted approximately from 13:00 to between 17:00 and 18:30.
+They targeted residential areas, including Boro, which 'was generally known as being the Muslim neighbourhood in BOSSANGOA', with the clear intention of taking over Bossangoa in order to show that the Anti-Balaka were also attacking in the provinces and to free and cleanse the town for Christians to be able to live in peace, targeting Muslim civilians and drawing no distinction between them and the Seleka.